electerious/basicGrid/README.md

 ### Offset

-Use offset-classes to move columns to the right.
+Use offset classes to move columns to the right.

 ```html
 <div class="row">